After Wisdom Tooth Removal

 - You should be careful going from the lying down position to standing.
 You were not able to eat or drink prior to surgery.
 It was also difficult to take fluids.
 Taking pain medications can make you dizzy.
 You could get light headed when you stand up suddenly.
 Before standing up, you should sit for one minute and then get up.

 - You may feel hard projections in your mouth.
 These projections are the bony walls which supported the tooth, and they will usually smooth out spontaneously.
-If not, they can be removed by Drs Dusek, Bailey, or Anton.
+If not, they can be removed by Drs.
+Bailey, Anton, or Seeba.

 - If the corners of your mouth are stretched, they may dry out and crack.
 You should keep your lips moist with an ointment such as Vaseline.